trellisconnect/savvy-sdk-docs/README.md

       // OPTIONAL: Your Trellis Client ID.
 Required if you intend to collect end-user PII.
       trellisClientId: API_CLIENT_ID,

-      // OPTIONAL: Set the experience to `connect` if you want to prevent Savvy SDK from displaying
+      // OPTIONAL: Set the experience to 'connect' if you want to prevent Savvy SDK from displaying
       // results (e.g. if you intend to use Savvy API to render the results natively).
-Otherwise leave
-      // undefined.
+      // Otherwise, leave undefined.
-      experience: 'connect',
+      experience: undefined,

       // OPTIONAL: onConnect(connectionId, metadata)
       // Called when the user has authenticated access to their insurance account